allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * When a choice is disputed, use Github issue tracker and let team members share their opinion.
     * Defer to the Professor or Technical Leaders when unsure about tasks or implementation.
-    * Use efficient communication within and outside of teams
+    * Use efficient communication within and outside of teams.
+    * Communicate with the appropriate team member about any changes that is needed to be done to any project.

 * Unacceptable Conduct (U):
   * Members shall not